foxleigh81/cucumber-test-example/README.md

 - Some of the tests target classes, this isn't a good idea as classes are really for CSS.
 Either add specific classes just for testing or ideally, add data attributes.

 - There may be more but I think I might need to be more familiar with the predefined steps from cucumber-boilerplate

-## Feedback

-- So a large part of my time was spent working out a way to actually be able to run my tests.
-Having the test provided via PDF wasn't very helpful to me.

-  Perhaps it would be better to provide a template repo with some runnable code but no tests in it and then future applicants won't need to spend the extra time on things that are unrelated to the question.

-  Alternatively, you could make the tests apply to a live demo site which we can run tests against.
-This will also make sure users know how to use web drivers :)

- - Question 4 makes a big assumption that users already have familiarity with cucumber-boilerplate.
-This wasn't something I'd heard of before and I only found it after googling several of the functions which are used in the steps for Q4.

-   It would be better to ask questions which relate to pure Cucumber steps, or at least point the applicant in the direction of cucumber-boilerplate so they can read up (although the former is preferable as we don't have tons of spare time to learn new things for a coding test.)

-- The test itself was really straightforward and the questions were clear and easy to follow.

-- The inclusion of the screenshot and the code-snippets were useful but again it would have been a lot more useful if they were alongside some runnable code.